 The flashback is over and the Commander comes into the room after knocking first.
-He nods to them, then gets out the Bible, which is usually locked away.
-He will read it to the others, who are not allowed to read.
+He nods to them, and then gets out the Bible, which is usually locked away.
+He's going to read it to the others, who are not allowed to read.
 He asks for some water before beginning.

 While they wait for someone to get water, the narrator watches the Commander and thinks about what it means for a man to be watched by women rather than the reverse.

 After the water comes, the Commander reads to them from Genesis, about Adam, Noah, Rachel, and Leah.
 The narrator is familiar with these stories from the Center, where they heard them every day.